mockoon/mockoon.com/content/tutorials/javascript-api-call-and-mocking.md

 order: 94
 ---

 This short tutorial will teach you how to call any REST API endpoint from your JavaScript application.
-If you already have an existing API that you want to use, you can skip the first step, in which we create a mock REST API using Mockoon.
+If you already have an existing API that you want to use, you can skip the first step, in which we create a fake REST API using Mockoon.

 ## 1. Create a mock API endpoint with Mockoon